 Check online to determine the disease contagion risk for your trip

-- Apply your sunscreen first
+Apply sunscreen to your body first

-- Wear lightweight clothing to cover exposed skin.
+Wear lightweight clothing to cover exposed skin

-- Tuck your pants into tall socks to avoid ticks crawling up your legs.
+Tuck your pants into tall socks to avoid ticks crawling up your legs

 Odor and Feel